aspose-page/Aspose.Page-Reference-Tutorials/content/english/java/postscript-conversion/save-image-as-eps/_index.md

 ## Prerequisites
 Before diving into the tutorial, ensure that you have the following prerequisites in place:
 1. Java Development Kit (JDK): Aspose.Page for Java requires a working JDK installed on your system.
 You can download the latest JDK [here](https://www.oracle.com/java/technologies/javase-downloads.html).
 2. Aspose.Page for Java Library: Make sure to have the Aspose.Page for Java library.
-If not, download it from the official release [page](https://releases.aspose.com/page/java/).
+If not, download it from the release [page](https://releases.aspose.com/page/java/).
 ## Import Packages
 Once you have the prerequisites set up, it's time to import the necessary packages into your Java project.
 Add the following lines to your code:
 ```java